Climate change and poverty: Relationship to environmental racism

-As the climate has changed progressively over the past several decades, there has been a collision between environmental racism and global climate change.
-The overlap of these two phenomena, many argue, has disproportionately affected different communities and populations throughout the world due to disparities in socio-economic status.
-This is especially evident in the Global South where, for example, byproducts of global climate change such as increasingly frequent and severe landslides resulting from more heavy rainfall events in Quito, Ecuador, force people to also deal with profound socio-economic ramifications like the destruction of their homes or even death.
+As global climate has changed progressively over the past several decades, it has collided with environmental racism.
+The overlap of these two phenomena, has disproportionately affected different communities and populations throughout the world due to disparities in socio-economic status.
+This is especially evident in the Global South where, for example, byproducts of global climate change such as increasingly frequent and severe landslides resulting from more heavy rainfall events in Quito, Ecuador force people to also deal with profound socio-economic ramifications like the destruction of their homes and death.
 Countries such as Ecuador often contribute relatively little to climate change in terms of carbon dioxide emissions but have far fewer resources to ward off the negative localized impacts of climate change.
 This issue occurs globally, where nations in the global south bear the burden of natural disasters and weather extremes despite contributing little to the global carbon footprint.

 While people living in the Global South have typically been impacted most by the effects of climate change, people of color in the Global North also face similar situations in several areas.
 The issues of climate change and communities that are in a danger zone are not limited to North America or the United States either.
 Environmental racism and climate change coincide with one another.
 Rising seas affect poor areas such as Kivalina, Alaska, and Thibodaux, Louisiana, and countless other places around the globe.

 Impacts of environmental racism due to climate change become particularly evident during climate disasters.
 Following the 1995 Chicago heat wave, scholars analyzed the effects of environmental racism on the unequal death rate between races during this crisis.
 Direct impacts of this phenomenon can be observed through the lack of adequate warning and the failure to utilize pre-existing cooling centers which disadvantaged impoverished groups, and caused particularly devastating effects in Chicago's poorest areas.
-Poorer individuals are also expected to be greater harm from climate change due to the fact they have access to fewer assets to help them recover from natural disasters.
+Poorer individuals are more susceptible to harm from climate change because they have less access to resources to help them recover from natural disasters.
 With the number of climate disasters increasing dramatically over the past 50 years, the impacts of environmental racism has increased, and social movements calling for environmental justice have grown in turn.